game-design-2022-9/Game-info/README.md

-# I will put the game story-line, game thought flow chart in here
+# I will put the game story-line, game  flow chart in here